s4nyam/emnca/README.md

-# mnca
-Capturing Emerging Behaviour in Multi Neighbourhood CA using EC
+# Capturing Emerging Behaviour in Multi Neighbourhood CA using EC

 This project is funded and supperted by HiØ, Norway under supervision of Stefano Nichele (https://nichele.eu)